barriehadfield/reactrb-showcase/README.md

 + [React Bootstrap](https://react-bootstrap.github.io/) to show how to use native React components in Reactrb
 + [Reactive Record](https://github.com/reactrb/reactive-record) to move data between Rails models and the front end
 + [Synchromesh](https://github.com/reactrb/synchromesh) to magically push changed data between all connected clients
-+ [Reactrb Hot-Loader and Opal IRB](#reactrb-hot-loader-and-opal-irb) for programmer joy and hot-loading with developing
++ [Reactrb Hot-Reloader and Opal IRB](https://github.com/fkchang/opal-hot-reloader) for programmer joy and hot-loading with developing

 ## Introduction